 Why Vastness Holds Power

-The first morning in the north of Iceland felt like stepping into another rhythm, a rhythm that, ultimately, would shape a new series of symbolic contemporary art.
+The first morning in the north of Iceland felt like stepping into a different rhythm, a rhythm that would eventually shape a new series.

-I walked there, near lava fields and wind slicing across my skin like unspoken thoughts.
-And suddenly I felt it, in the magnitude of this place, nothing needed to be explained or captured.
+As the cutting wind whipped around our ears, we pulled our jackets tighter.
+I walked there, along lava fields, and suddenly felt it: in the magnitude of this place, nothing needed to be explained or captured.

 Everything could simply arise.